pgarciaegido/neighborhood_map/readme.md

 ```

 On ./app/js/secret/secret.js are my keys for foursquare and google api request.
 Please, modify them and include your owns.

+For production, you can set your NODE_ENV to production and webpack will minify the JS bundle.

 ## Todos
 * Include feature for the user to keep their own places, and record them on localStorage.